kornerr/ios-bg-files/README.md

 * Background execution is achieved by requesting 'Always' location updates.
 * File changes are tracked with GCD descriptor dispatch source.
 * Notifications are reported using local notifications.

+# Things to improve

+There are a few things that can be improved.
+However, since this is only a sample, they are left out.

+* Waiting for changes to finish.
+There are several use cases where reporting right away does not make much sense
+  * When several files are added or removed, there is a notification for each one of them
+  * When a large file is added, notification is reported before the file has been uploaded

+* Supporting UNUserNotificationCenter
+  * UILocalNotification is deprecated in iOS10, but still works
+  * `NotificationWithLNAndUNC` directory contains an attempt to use UNC if it's supported, but since the async nature of `UNUserNotificationCenter getNotificationSettingsWithCompletionHandler:` ruins the pretty interface of `Notification` class, I decided to stay with UILocalNotification

 # References